Grow Your Own Food from Scraps: Sustainable Garden

 By properly preparing your scraps, you can increase the likelihood of a successful harvest and enjoy the satisfaction of growing your own food from kitchen scraps.

-Growing Mediums and Environment – Grow Your Own Food from Scraps
+Growing Environment – Grow Your Own Food from Scraps

 Soil and Composting